-Scales Bootcamp was devised by Philip Johnston, who is one of the best-known writers and thinkers in music education.
+Scales Bootcamp was devised by Philip Johnston, who is one of the best-known writers and thinkers in musical education.
 He has written several other educational books and has a website as well.
 This book is one of the best gift ideas for music students, but his other works are great as well.

 Sheet Music Stand

-Any music student will eventually need a good sheet music stand.
+Any student will eventually need a good sheet music stand.
 Most start with something cheap and flimsy, but who wants to buy cheap music gits for students they love and care about.
-No, you want to give your musician a high-quality music stand like the Manhasset Model #48.
+No, you want to give your musician a high-quality stand like the Manhasset Model #48.

-The model #48 is the most popular of all Manhasset’s stands and is used by more music schools than all other stands combined.
-One reason for this is that it is the longest lasting and most durable music stand on the market.
+The model #48 is the most popular of all Manhasset’s stands and is used by more schools than all other stands combined.
+One reason for this is that it is the longest lasting and most durable stand on the market.

 The desk is made from lightweight, but sturdy aluminum with a glare-free black finish that is baked on, to resist chipping and scratching.
 The stand has a heavy-duty chrome inner shaft and the base is made from heavy-gauge welded steel.